To be successful and hold the line financially, tax experts agree that even the smallest of businesses may benefit by incorporating.

 "For federal income tax purposes," the IRS explains on its website, "a C corporation is recognized as a separate taxpaying entity.
 A corporation conducts business, realizes net income or loss, pays taxes and distributes profits to shareholders."

-Kell Riess, an adjunct business professor at Tulane University, noted that a corporation’s profits are taxed by state and federal governments for a combined rate of roughly 40 percent, and shareholder distributions are taxed at about 15 percent.
+Kell Riess, an adjunct business professor at Tulane University, noted that a corporation’s profits are taxed by state and federal governments, and shareholder distributions are typically taxed on the individual's tax return.

-An LLC, by contrast, is a partnership, and only the partners pay taxes.
+A multi-member LLC, by contrast, is most often taxed as a partnership, and only the partners pay federal taxes.

 An LLC, however, is not required to pay taxes on property it distributes to its partners, so you may more easily distribute property, Riess said.
 C corporations also have additional filing requirements if they are public corporations, which can be extensive and time consuming.

-C corporations also have to hold regular shareholder meetings and keep good records of the meetings.
+C corporations, S corporations and LLCs all have to hold regular shareholder meetings and keep good records of the meetings.

-The sole proprietor of a business typically must pay self-employment taxes — Social Security and Medicare taxes — as well as federal and state income taxes on all earnings.
-If she incorporates her business, however, she may take a reasonable portion of the earnings as her taxable salary, so that the balance is not subject to self-employment taxes.
+The sole proprietor of a business typically must pay self-employment taxes—Social Security and Medicare taxes—as well as federal and state income taxes on all earnings.
+If the owner incorporates the business, however, they may take a reasonable portion of the earnings as a salary subject to employment taxes, and the rest of the earning are typically not subject to self-employment taxes.

 “If you’re just a sole proprietor, Joe the plumber, and you have a truck and it’s just you, what do the banks have to look at?”
 Coet asked.

 “You’ve got accounting and financial statements instead of a bucket of receipts in the back of a pick-up truck," Coet said.
-"And a lot of people operate that way because a sole proprietor allows them to do that.
-There are no checks or balances.”
+"And a lot of people operate that way because being a sole proprietor allows them to do that.
+There are few or no checks or balances.”